Scottrock/ZenSwingWallet/docs/Readme-Windows.md

    1.1.
 Download the Zen node [zen windows binarys](https://github.com/cronicc/zen/releases/tag/v.2.0.8-4) also available [here](https://github.com/Scottrock/zen-swing-wallet-ui/blob/master/Win64/Zen%20Clients.zip)

    1.2.
 Unzip the file so that the executables `zend.exe` and `zen-cli.exe` are in one directory.
+READ THE README.

    1.3. run the included `start zend.bat`

+   1.4. wait for the batch file to create directories in your %APPDATA% folder and download (happens once)

+   1.5. wait for the batch file to download and install the ZCash proving keys in %APPDATA% (happens once)

+   1.6. wait for the zend node to start - READ THE README ABOUT STOPPING THE NODE (or use the `stop node.bat`)

 2. Installing the Zen Desktop GUI wallet